oweidner/i2crelay/README.md

-# I2CRelay: A library and command line tool to control PCF8574 I2C relay boards
+# I2CRelay: A Python library and command line tool to control PCF8574 I2C relay boards

 I2CRelay is a small Python library that provides a simple API for controlling multiple relay boards that are connected to a PCF8574 I2C I/O expander.